 "The economics have to work.
 In addition, we follow strict crop rotations.
-Barley works well after beets to keep disease down."

-The no-till field on the left shows stubble and plant material from the previous crop.
-The tilled or plowed field on the right has all previous crop plant material worked into the soil by a plow.

-What are you planning to do

-differently this growing season?
+Barley works well after beets to keep disease down." previous crop plant material worked into the soil by a plow.
+What are you planning to do differently this growing season?